2016 – BYLAWS OF THE EDCC – Download PDF version

 (A Nonprofit Corporation)

-Adopted by the Board of Directors this 10th day of August, 2012
+Adopted by the Board of Directors this 13th day of May, 2016

 1.2 PRINCIPAL OFFICE, REGISTERED OFFICE AND REGISTERED AGENT.

 (a) The principal office of the Corporation shall be located in Denver, Colorado.

 (b) The registered office of the Corporation may, but need not be, identical with the principal office.
 The address of the registered office may be changed from time to time by the Board of Directors.